IV. Socio-ecological footprint:

 We’ve had enough of instagramers destroying our nature

-A risky promotional ice water swimming challenge was organised in the lake by “influencers” (“a person with the ability to influence potential buyers of a product or service by promoting or recommending the items on social media”) and a tour operator.
+A risky promotional ice water swimming challenge was organised in the lake of the glacier Leones by a couple of “influencers” (@barbarehlla_h and Isidora Ureta), and the tour operator Ruta Leon who had no permits for the area.
 In the national park closed at that time (23.01.2021) by the regional Conaf resolution 57/2020.
 With little attention paid to the safety rules for such "challenges".
 In the midst of the pandemic, ignoring completely the Covid-19 sanitary rules in force at that time.
-With no communication from a lake where several lethal accidents occurred in the last years.
+In a lake where several lethal accidents occurred in the previous years.
 The accompanying TVN crew filming the event was performing filmmaking in private properties without any contact with nor authorisation by the landowners.
-The “event” in the lake and glacier, which has neither habilitated public access nor professional rescue coverage, has been (see below) widely and continuously promoted on social networks and in the mass media (first broadcast: TVN 10 July 2021), including the publication of inadequate information about the area.
+The “event” in the lake and glacier, which have neither habilitated public access nor professional rescue coverage, has been (see below) widely and continuously promoted on social networks and in the mass media (first broadcast: TVN 10 July 2021), including the publication of inadequate information about the area.

-Legal issues, seeking damages: Tita Ureta , Barbara hernandez swimmer, @barbarehlla_h, ice mermaid
+Associated legal issues: Tita Ureta , Barbara hernandez swimmer, @barbarehlla_h, ice mermaid chile

-• The obvious: the filming was done in contravention of the basic norms for professional/commercial filming of the legislation on audio-visual services and audiovisual law, as well as national parks.
+• The filming was done in contravention of the basic norms for professional/commercial filming of the legislation on audio-visual services and audiovisual law, including in national parks.
+Filming commercials in private land without any permission of the landowners

-• Generating the risk of spreading pathological agents in violation of an order issued by the health authority at times of epidemic is a criminal offense under national law.
+• Violations of health regulations for Covid-19: Generating the risk of spreading pathological agents in violation of a legal order issued by the health authority at times of epidemic is a criminal offense under national law.
+Photos from surveillance available.

 • Product of the unauthorised commercial filming was sold through the production company, issues of fraudulent use of property of others and of disposing of their property against their will were raised under civil law procedures.

-• Issues of payment of reparations and compensation to the wronged landowners for revenues from filming and advertisements; losses for private landowners and farmers can be calculate in monetary terms, unjustified enrichment issues.
+• Payments of reparations and compensation to the wronged landowners for revenues from filming and advertisements, as well as losses for private landowners and farmers were calculated in monetary terms, unjustified enrichment issues raised.

 • Copyright issues: the image of the property of others was sold under own presumed copyright (of the influencers and the tour operator).
 Trading license issues: under which license the use of property was traded?